ashutoshmjain/gita/src/mathuraLanding.md

 Out loud he spoke without courtesy or care, without even looking at the chariot or the smiling face of the kind fairy - No - he said.
 Go your way angel and enjoy your girl! - Thanks but no thanks for I know your girl desperately wants my honey and its not gonna be cheap!

 Angel looked at the fairy and gave the man another chance to think  - fair O'dead man , if you don´t want the deal then know that you will die off the poison of thousand bees, and of course your sugar levels are already high not letting you think straight.
 You will probably burn in this fire in another hour.
-Time is of essence for your survival !
+Time is of the essence for your survival !
+And even if you take the deal it would probably take the divine doc many days to remove all the stings you got from the deathly bees!

 O ya! - said the greedy man as the angel flew away !